githubtraining/continuous-delivery-aws/responses/06_env-variables.md

 2. Once you are done, confirm here by commenting anything in this pull request
 3. Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/
 4. In the navigation pane, choose **Users**
-5. Choose the name of the user whose access keys you want to manage, and then choose the Security credentials tab
+5. Create a new user with **programmatic access**
+6. When setting permissions, search for and select **AmazonS3FullAccess**
-6. In the Access keys section:
+7. In the Access keys section:
   - Choose **Create access key**
+  - Create a
   - Then, choose **Download .csv file** to save the access key ID and secret access key to a CSV file on your computer
   - Store the file in a secure location
-    - ⚠️_You will not have access to the secret access key again after this dialog box closes_
+    - ⚠️ _You will not have access to the secret access key again after this dialog box closes_
   - After you download the CSV file, choose **Close**
-7. Save the `AWS_ACCESS` token in the **Settings > Secrets**
+8. Save the `AWS_ACCESS` token in the **Settings > Secrets**
-8. Save the `AWS_SECRET` token in the **Settings > Secrets**
+9. Save the `AWS_SECRET` token in the **Settings > Secrets**
-9. Once you are done, confirm here by commenting anything in this pull request
+10. Once you are done, confirm here by commenting anything in this pull request